Arrests made in Los Angeles shooting death of "General Hospital" actor Johnny Wactor, sources say

 The arrests come just days after Wactor's friends and family gathered at a downtown Los Angeles news conference to plead for the public's help in finding the person or people responsible for the actor's death.

-The former "General Hospital" star was fatally shot on May 25 in downtown Los Angeles.
-He had just finished his bartending shift and was walking to his car on Hope Street and Pico Boulevard and was shot and killed by suspects as they were attempting to steal his catalytic converter.
+The former "General Hospital" star, 37, was fatally shot on May 25 in downtown Los Angeles.
+He had just finished his bartending shift and was walking to his car on Hope Street and Pico Boulevard when he was shot and killed by suspects as they were attempting to steal his catalytic converter.

-A little over a week ago, LAPD detectives released still security images of three suspects and a vehicle in connection with the shooting death of the 37-year-old as they renewed their calls for information.
+A little over a week ago, LAPD detectives released still security images of three suspects and a vehicle in connection with Wactor's killing as they renewed their calls for information.

-Frustration had been building among Wactor's family, friends and community members as months went by without any information about the three suspects, leaving Wactor's killing unsolved.
+Frustration had been building among Wactor's family, friends and community members as months went by without any information about the three suspects, leaving the killing unsolved.

-The group started their march near the shooting scene and continued to City Hall, to speak out against violence and crime in L.A.
+The group started their march near the shooting scene and continued to Los Angeles City Hall, where they speak out against violence and crime in L.A.

 "We want our city leaders, the mayor, the [district attorney], city council to at least admit that we have a problem so that we can address it and move forward with safer streets," Parker said.

-Two months later, at the Aug.
-13 news conference, Wactor's mother, Scarlett Wactor, continued pleas to the public, begging for information about her son's killer.
+Two months later, at news conference on Tuesday, Wactor's mother, Scarlett Wactor, continued pleas to the public, begging for information about her son's killer.